Ulfzerk/logseq_notes/pages/Probabilistic Graphical models.md

 	- Observed, Observations - data etc.
 	- Unobserved (latent) - hypothesis - latent quantity etc.
 - Notes
-	- This kind of reasoning is computenaly expensive, so it is common to use aproximations, tricks and tricks.
+	- This kind of reasoning is computably expensive, so it is common to use approximations, tricks and tricks.
+-